Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Breastfeeding

-The safety of GLP-1 medications during breastfeeding has not been established.
+There is not enough data to confirm the safety of GLP-1 medications during breastfeeding.
 Here is what is known:

 • Semaglutide: Animal studies show that semaglutide is present in breast milk.
 The effect on a breastfed infant is unknown.
-Novo Nordisk recommends considering either discontinuing breastfeeding or discontinuing semaglutide, weighing the benefit of breastfeeding and the mother's need for the medication.
+Novo Nordisk recommends considering either discontinuing breastfeeding or discontinuing semaglutide, balancing the benefits of breastfeeding with the mother's need for treatment.

 • Tirzepatide: Tirzepatide has also been detected in the milk of lactating animals.
 Similar caution applies.